Thursday, October 22, 2020 - 7:30PM EDT

-Being Brave honored women who bravely pursue safety and fiercely embark upon a new beginning.
-The event showcased the importance of permanent, affordable and supportive housing for these brave survivors and encouraged a nationwide expansion of the "housing first" model in which we operate upon at Town Clock.
+Being Brave honors women who bravely pursue safety and fiercely embark upon a new beginning.
+This event showcased the importance of permanent, affordable and supportive housing for these brave survivors and encouraged a nationwide expansion of the "housing first" model in which we operate upon at Town Clock.
 Currently, there are only 40 facilities in the United States that operate under this model.
-We want to change that!
+We want to change that - and we have some exciting news to share!

 Town Clock Community Development Corporation